stoyicker/ivv/README.md

 # Tests
 White-box JVM-based unit tests are written using JUnit and instrumented black-box ones using Espresso.
 Feel free to run them using the different `test` and `cAT` Gradle tasks.
-Note that to be able to run cAT the application must not be installed on the device already or there will be an issue with conflicting providers as the name of list.impl.InitializationContentProvider is the same in the normal and test APKs.
+Note that to be able to run cAT the application must not be installed on the device already or there will be an issue with conflicting providers as the name of list.impl.InitializationContentProvider is the same in the 'production' and test APKs.
 Also note that for the JVM tests, although the requirements mentioned 'Complete coverage of clean unit tests', I'm assuming that this does not mean 100% statement/line coverage.
-I've written tests for some of the classes, but obviously not enough for full code coverage as I think it's a bit overly ambitious for an interview assignment.
+I've written tests for some of the classes, but obviously not enough for full code coverage.

 # Points of discussion
 * Mockk vs Mockito: Not too different from each other.
 Mockk is mostly a Kotlin DSL for wrapper